 - Friday, March 17 - 333 Coffeehouse

-- It's 333's 25th Anniversary Hootenanny!
+- It's 333's 25th Anniversary Blast!
 This will be a special night with all of 333's present and former hosts performing the music they play and love:

-- Tom Rhoads and Amy Ksir with eclectic songs, plus some Irish tunes with Jan Scopel on bodhran) and a song or two
+- Tom Rhoads and Amy Ksir with some Irish tunes (joined by Jan Scopel on bodhran) and a song or two

 - Janie Meneely and guitarist Rob van Sante with Janie's great songs about the Chesapeake and Rob's classic Brit-folk repertoire